 “In short”, says Ken White, “based at least on reports of their stance at the prelim, the DA seems to be saying that Duncan violated the statute by being a member of the gang and by rapping about the gang.”

 As I have mentioned plenty of times before, recently there have been a number of attempts to criminalize expression all over the world.
 In many, if not all, of these cases, the basis for the accusations are not actual criminal acts, but rather the “potential” that the expression has to actually materialize in some sort of crime, real or otherwise.
 So, for example, when Varg Vikernes was arrested in France his blog was used as the “evidence” that demonstrated that he was the kind of person who could one day be a terrorist; something similar happens in Germany, where the Criminal Code punishes those whose speech “is capable of disturbing the public peace”.
-Here, the issue is not what actually happens, but what could happen.
+The issue is not what actually happens, but what could happen.

 Tiny Doo promotes a gang; Varg sounds like a terrorist.
 For some, that alone means they belong in jail.